 Make sure you follow up after Black Friday and Cyber Monday to ask for feedback and invite them to revisit your store.

 Adding an automated abandoned cart recovery email is a great way of stopping customers slipping through the net.
-If a customer gets all the way to the checkout but then fails to purchase, they’ll get a follow-up email allowing them to go straight back to their cart (Shopify actually includes abandoned cart recovery as standard).
+If a customer gets all the way to the checkout but then fails to purchase, they’ll get a follow-up email allowing them to go straight back to their cart.

 This is a useful tool for your customers and potentially profitable one for you!